 We retain draft applications and data requests that have not been submitted to Findata for 180 days from the last edit.
 Applications that have not been modified for 180 days will be automatically removed from the system.

-Transfer and disclosure of personal data to non-EU or EEA countries
+Transfer and disclosure of personal data to non-EU or EEA countries or to international organisations

 Rights of the data subject